mohmah-0/PROJECT-BERGAMOT/README.md

  - Droppable:
    - Caltrops: Dropp this and anyone who rides on this slows down
  - Throwable/Projectile:
-   - Shell/Shuruken: The car you hit will slow down
+   - Gyro-saw: The car you hit will slow down
  - Protective:
    - Sheild: Use this to be protected agains any attack from the other players!

 ## USED ASSETS
  - https://kenney.nl/assets?q=3d